 Widgets have both individual and system settings.
 System settings are the same for all the widgets.
 They are used to configure a widget’s visibility and access to its data, define what happens, when the user moves or hovers the pointer over the widget, etc.

 - Read only.
-This is the accessibility setting.
+Configure access to the widget:

-- If you select Yes, the user won’t be able to edit the widget data.
+- If you select Yes, the user won’t be able to edit the widget's data.

-- Select No to allow users to edit the widget data.
+- Select No to allow users to edit the widget's data.

-- Inherit from parent option is convenient when you combine several widgets.
-For example, you place the app items list widget into the Column widget that has the Read only setting.
-If you select the Inherit from parent option in the app element list widget setting, the users will not be able to edit the list.
+- The Inherit from parent option is convenient when you combine several widgets.
+For example, you place the Associated items widget into the Column widget that has the Read only setting.
+If you select the Inherit from parent option for Associated items, users won't be able to edit the list of items.